debjitpaul/debjitpaul.github.io/_posts/2025-11-29-world-model.md

 featured: true
 thumbnail: /assets/img/piaget_ai_thumbnail.jpg
 ---

-# What Children Know That AI Doesn't: Learning Through Experience, Not Text

 A toddler drops a toy.
 It falls.
 They drop it again.
 By the third time, they predict the fall before releasing.
 Drop a helium balloon, and watch their delighted confusion—it floats upward instead.
 This simple interaction contains a profound lesson: the child is building a causal model of gravity through direct experience, learning from genuine surprise when reality violates predictions.